TUW-GEO/eo-datascience/CONTRIBUTING.md

 ```

 This will automatically format the code and convert all Jupyter notebooks to Quarto equivalents.

+### Data

+If you notebook requires data, you need to be able to access the data from an external repository over the internet (e.g. STAC or a HuggingFace Repository).
+If this condition cannot be met, then the notebook can still be included in the repository but not in the book.

+### Book

 As a last step, make sure to adapt the `_quarto.yml` file to include the new content, so that it is visible in both the Quarto and Pythia books.